Chicago Workers’ Compensation Attorneys

 If you’ve been injured in the workplace, the first thing you should do is seek medical attention.
 Delaying care is not only dangerous—it may hurt your case.
 Usually, insurers expect injured parties to minimize damages after the accident.
 If your reticence to visit a doctor makes your injury worse, you may be required to pay some of your medical costs.

 Next, you should ask your employer for the papers you’ll need to file a claim.
 They are required to report the injury, but that alone won’t trigger the insurer to act.
 You must report your injury to a manager within 45 days of the incident, and then fill out an application for a claim.
-This is where you may want to begin working with an attorney.
+This is where you may want to begin working with a workers' compensation attorney in Chicago.
 Our experience can guide you through filing, and we can negotiate with the insurer on your behalf, so you get the necessary compensation for your recovery.

 Know Your Workplace Rights